 Invention of the Plumbing System

-The Greeks, Romans, Indians and Chinese all has thriving plumbing systems in their time.
+The Greeks, Romans, Indians, and the Chinese all have thriving plumbing systems in their time.
 In the earlier eras, public baths are the best example of public plumbing facilities.
-The citizens of those civilizations had mastered the art of portable water supply and waste water removal.
-A series of plumbing lines have been excavated in the sites of the Indus valley Civilization that dates back to 2700 BC.
+The citizens of those civilizations had mastered the art of portable water supply and wastewater removal.
+A series of plumbing lines have been excavated in the sites of the Indus Valley Civilization that dates back to 2700 BC.
 Though it is seen that the materials vary between earthen pipes to lead ones, the idea for plumbing was well executed through them.

 The word ‘plumbing’ comes from the Latin word ‘plumbum’ essentially meaning lead.
 The Roman civilization used lead pipes for drainage purposes and also for making baths.
 But after the fall of the Roman Empire, there was very little development in this sector.
 It was seen that though the citizens wanted a proper sanitization system, due to the lack of proper planning and development, there was no advancements made in the same.